lawyermonthly 1100x100 oct2024eb sj lawyermonthly 800x90 dalyblack (1)

 Establishing a Medicaid Asset Protection Trust

-When planned correctly, a Medicaid Asset Protection Trust (MAPT) can offer significant benefits to elders seeking to plan for their long-term care and protect their assets for their loved ones’ benefit.
+When planned correctly, a Medicaid Asset Protection Trust (MAPT) can offer significant benefits to elders seeking to plan for their assets and long-term care.

 Unfortunately, individuals attempting to establish a MAPT often encounter planning and funding difficulties – which is where the expertise of an elder law attorney is needed.
 Below, estate planning and elder law attorney Samantha McCarthy offers her insights on how MAPTs can be used to their best effect.